vkhazin/elasticsearch-2d-courseware/README.md

 Modern architecture of distributed database and share-nothing approach is luring Linux's containers enthusiasts into flexibility of Elastic Search deployment model

 ## Audience ##
-* Developers who wants to be familiar with NoSQL Databases and Search Engines
+* Developers who wants to be familiar with NoSQL Databases and with modern Search Engines
-* System Admins who are familiar with Relational Databases but who have little experience with new Polyglot Persistence model
+* System Admins who are familiar with Relational Databases, but who have little experience with new Polyglot Persistence model
 * DevOps looking to extend their knowledge of Elastic Search for the benefit of logs processing with various deployment models

 ## Course's Objectives ##
-* Bring ElasticSearch novices to the level where he/she would feel comfortable with installing, configuring and using ElasticSearch
+* Bring Elastic Search novices to the level where they would feel comfortable with installing, configuring and using ElasticSearch
 * Explore ElasticSearch Dsl: query, filter, and aggregation
-* Install and configure Filebeat for log processing
+* Install and configure Filebeat for logs ingest
 * Install and configure Kibana
 * Deploy Elastic Search using Docker